Roundball Rock: NBA on NBC

 "Roundball Rock" made its NBC broadcast debut on November 3, 1990, during NBC's opening season matchup between the Los Angeles Lakers and San Antonio Spurs.
 The theme was played an estimated 12,000 times over the course of NBC's 12-year run from 1990 to 2002.
 A more rock-oriented variant was introduced in 1997 to coincide with the debut of the WNBA.
 That theme was also used on NBC's WNBA telecasts only.
 After NBC lost NBA and WNBA rights to ABC and ESPN in 2002, Tesh offered the incoming networks the rights to use his theme, but they declined and chose to compose their own theme music instead.

 "Roundball Rock" has since been revived for NBC's coverage of basketball at the Summer Olympics on multiple occasions.
 It was first brought back in 2008 in commercial bumpers and starting lineup announcements.
 NBC has since used the theme for all its Summer Olympics basketball events since 2016.

 In May 2024, Tesh indicated to The Dan Le Batard Show with Stugotz that "Roundball Rock" would return to NBC under a new arrangement for the 2024 Summer Olympics and potential regain of NBA rights.
 Initially, when NBC announced its new deal on July 24, the network indicated that "Roundball Rock" would return as its main theme again when it returns to airing the NBA in 2025.
 However, CNBC would report later in November that Tesh and NBC Sports had yet to agree to a deal to use the theme.
-On May 3, 2025, NBC Sports officially announced during its Kentucky Derby coverage that it would return as the main theme song for its NBA coverage, having already announced their intention to return on July 24, 2024.
+On May 3, 2025, NBC Sports officially announced during its Kentucky Derby coverage that it would return as the main theme song for its NBA coverage, having already announced their intention to return on July 24, 2024.In addition, the Los Angeles Lakers start playing this song before tip-off of every Lakers home games but that was only for NBC or Peacock games starting with the November 25, 2026 NBA Cup game against the LA Clippers.